MatAtBread/AI-UI/guide/tsx.md

 # JSX & HTM

 AIUI can be used with JSX & HTM.
-Specifically, it has been tested with Typescript's JSX transpiler, and [htm v3](https://www.npmjs.com/package/htm).
+Specifically, it has been tested with TypeScript's JSX transpiler, and [htm v3](https://www.npmjs.com/package/htm).

 These are *syntactic* helpers.
 They don't extend or restrict the functionality of AI-UI.
 You can still use async iterators and have minimal updates irrespective of the syntax you use to layout your markup.